OpenAI Codex Commands Cheat Sheet (2026)

 Does Codex support slash commands?

 Yes.
-Current Codex CLI docs list many slash commands, including /status, /model, /permissions, /compact, /diff, /review, /resume, and /new.
+Current Codex CLI docs and recent changelog entries list many slash commands, including /status, /usage, /model, /permissions, /compact, /diff, /review, /resume, /new, /import, /delete, and /goal.
 They work inside the interactive TUI, not directly from the shell.
+Some slash commands, including /goal, are experimental or feature-gated.

 How do I run Codex non-interactively?